 Humans are naturally wired to respond to compelling stories.

 You can also start off with an update on a current event or talk about a historical occasion.
-Either way, make sure the event is relevant to your speech and carries value for the audience.
+Either way, make sure the event is relevant and carries value for the audience.

 Look for characteristics of the event that could turn into a transition point into your content.

-Starting off a speech with a significant quote and then expanding on it as you transition into your content is a great alternative for shorter presentations.
+Starting off a speech with a significant quote and then expanding on it is a great alternative for shorter presentations.
 Whichever method you choose, the goal is the same: captivate your audience and lead them to think deeper.

 Conduct thorough research on the topic of your presentation.